Prague-Vienna Sightseeing Transfer

 • Infant seats are available on request during the booking.

-• All our public group tours are in ENGLISH.
-Private tours are available in different language
+• All our public group tours are in English.
+Private tours in different languages are subject to availability.

 Meeting point

-This tour offers hotel pick-up for private bookings only.
-You will be picked up from your hotel, apartment, or any other pick-up point accessible by car.
+This tour offers hotel pick-up only for private bookings.
+For private bookings, you will be picked up from your hotel, apartment, or any other pick-up point accessible by car.
 Please provide your preferred pick-up location when making the booking.

-If you have booked an open group tour, then hotel pickup is not available.
-The open group tour starts in front of Hilton Prague Old Town hotel (V Celnici 2079/7, Prague).
-Look out for a minivan with Sidetrip logo.
-Our guide will meet you at the marked meeting point.
+For open group tours, hotel pick-up is not available.
+The group tour meeting point is in front of Hilton Prague Old Town at V Celnici 2079/7, Prague.
+Your guide will meet you at this location.

 See the drop-off point in Vienna